f3-factory/F3com-data/3.6/routing-engine/main.md

 target route.
 However, this approach will not change the URL on the address bar of the user's Web browser.
-If this is not the behavior you want and you really need to send a user to another page, in instances like successful submission of a form or after a user has been authenticated, Fat-Free sends an `HTTP 303 See Other` header.
+If this is not the behavior you want and you really need to send a user to another page, in instances like successful submission of a form or after a user has been authenticated, Fat-Free sends an `HTTP 302 Found` header.
 For all other attempts to reroute to another page or site, the framework sends an `HTTP 301 Moved Permanently` header.

 ## Triggering a 404